 5 jeopardy areas for food processing

-In a food factory, you may be able to identify any hazards that pose a threat to the safety of your workers.
-Floors are often exposed to liquids or food products that can make them slippery and unstable to walk on.
-Simple fixes can be implementing rubber mats on the floors and anti-slip tape on steps.
+An immediate way to control a slippery floor would be to install temporary signage until someone cleans up the spill.
+A more long-term fix would be to install rubber mats on the floors to prevent future slips.
 Personal protective equipment also has a role to play here too.
 You could make it a requirement for your workers to wear shoes with a proper grip on the outsoles.

 Assurance measures should be implemented to ensure a consistent standard of food production processes.
 Quality checks should be carried out daily to ensure all stages of food production comply with a certain standard.
 So let’s put this into practice with the three main areas of risk management.

 Now more than ever consumers are concerned with the environmental impact that the production of their food has on the environment.
 Consumers are being pickier about where their food comes from and what production processes are being used.
 Even the type of packaging being used can influence their decision to buy your product.